 Also, most states have privacy laws that require landlords to have permission to reach out to a former landlord about a tenant.
 Be sure to get your prospective tenant’s consent before doing so, and then let the former landlord know when you call them that you have the tenant’s permission.

-Stick to the same set of questions for each prior landlord you reach out to.
-This will help show you weren’t singling out an applicant for favorable or unfavorable treatment.
+Stick to the same set of questions for each landlord you contact.
+This will help show that you weren’t singling out an applicant for favorable or unfavorable treatment.

 What Can’t a Landlord Say About a Previous Tenant?

-Landlords are under no legal obligation to answer questions about a previous tenant that they’ve had.
-However, many will do so in order to be of help.
+Landlords are under no legal obligation to answer questions about a previous tenant.
+However, many will do so in order to help.

 Lies or Exaggerations